Spring Break: A Rite of Passage Or Waste of Money?

 Parents Words Will Have Impact

 Even for underage students, alcohol is not difficult to come by in student-overrun vacation destinations, where parties are in hotel rooms and on beaches.
-In Daytona Beach during the spring of 2015, there were 20,000 fake ids confiscated and 2,000 arrests made of those ages 15-21, according to the Courier-Journal.
+In Daytona Beach during the spring of 2015, there were 20,000 fake ids confiscated and 2,000 arrests made of those ages 15-21, according to the Courier-Journal newspaper in Louisville.
 Getting arrested is no small thing, especially if it happens far from home; parents can incur thousands of dollars in expenses, from attorneys to travel costs.

 Paying your young adult's way for spring break gives you room to express your opinions, state your guidelines and issue stern warnings to your almost-grown college student.
 By laying out your money for their enjoyment, you reserve the right to make it crystal clear what you will or won't do if your child gets into trouble - serious or otherwise.
 Despite their possible loud protestations, your kids will listen to you and heed your advice - at least, they should.
 You'll feel better knowing you've been able to speak your mind because you have invested in this adventure.

 Make It A Family Trip

 If the idea of sending your college kid off to distant locations with a bunch of people you don't know is simply not ok with you, why not suggest a family trip instead?
 Let your young adult invite a friend or two along, and head off for a relaxing, far less-worrisome week where you can rest assured that, no matter what happens, you'll be nearby if anything goes wrong.